2022 Sri Lankan presidential election: Nominations

-On 19 July, nominations for the presidency was called for in Parliament.
+On 19 July nominations for the presidency was called for in Parliament.
 Sri Lanka Podujana Peramuna Leader Dinesh Gunawardena nominated Ranil Wickremesinghe and Minister Manusha Nanayakkara seconded it.
 MP Vijitha Herath nominated Anura Kumara Dissanayake, seconded by MP Harini Amarasuriya.
 Opposition Leader Sajith Premadasa nominated Dullas Alahapperuma's name which was seconded by SLPP Chairman G. L. Peiris.
-The Secretary General of Parliament Dhammika Dasanayake announced the names of the nominees for President.
+The Secretary General of Parliament Dhammika Dasanayake announced the names of the nominees for president.

 Voting

-Parliament met at 10:00 (SLST) on 20 July to elect the president through a secret ballot.
-Each MP is entitled to only one vote and the vote should be marked with the number "1" in the box in front of the candidate's name with an option to mark preferences when there are multiple candidates.
+Parliament met at 10:00 on 20 July to elect the president through a secret ballot.
+Each MP was entitled to only one vote and the vote had to be marked with the number "1" in the box in front of the candidate's name with an option to mark preferences as there were multiple candidates.

 After voting, the number of votes recorded for each candidate is counted.
 If a candidate receives more than half of the valid votes cast, the returning officer, i.e. the Secretary General of the Parliament, immediately announces that the candidate has been elected to the presidency.
 If no candidate gets more than half of the valid votes cast, the candidate with the lowest number of votes is eliminated from the competition.
 If each MP who voted as first preference for the candidate removed from the competition has their second preference, they will be added to the respective candidate.
-Even if no candidate has received more than half of the valid votes, the candidate who received the least number of votes in each calculation is removed from the competition, and votes are added to the remaining candidates in the second, third, etc. Even after doing so, if no candidate has obtained half of the valid number of votes, the election officer will declare that the candidate who obtained the majority of votes at the end of the counting as above has been elected to the office of President.
+Even if no candidate has received more than half of the valid votes, the candidate who received the fewest votes in each calculation is removed from the competition, and votes are added to the remaining candidates in the second, third, etc. Even after doing so, if no candidate has obtained half of the valid number of votes, the election officer will declare that the candidate who obtained the majority of votes at the end of the counting as above has been elected to the office of President.
 Also, when the votes are equal between two or more candidates, a draw will be made at the sole discretion of the Returning Officer.